gabenespoli/phzlab/README.md

 Split a continuous data file into epochs and label them.
 This requires that you already have the start time for each epoch.
 You must also specify the window around each start time to extract.
 All epochs must be the same length.
+(Given the diversity of ways of recording epoch times, PHZLAB does not have a "catch all" way of extracting them, but it does have a couple of helper functions.
+See phzUtil_findAudioMarkers.m and phzBiopac_readJournalMarkers.m.)
 ```matlab
 % times is a vector of start times in samples
 PHZ = phz_epoch(PHZ, times, [-1 5]);